-3A.11.2 Setback from Roads
+3A.11.2 Setback from Roads and the State Highway Transport Network

 - a) The extent to which the proposed building will be compatible with the appearance, layout and scale of other buildings and sites in the surrounding area, including the setback of existing buildings in the vicinity from road boundaries. - b) The extent to which the proposed building will detract from the pleasantness, coherence, openness and attractiveness of the site as viewed from the road and adjoining sites.